Student Charter 2024/25

 • Provide opportunities for the student voice to be raised, listened to, and responded to.

-• Support effective student participation in programme development, review, and evaluation.
+• Support effective student participation in quality enhancement processes such as programme development, review, and evaluation.

 • Ensure students know where to go if the University does not meet required standards.

-• Manage a clear Complaints and Academic Appeals procedure, which adheres to the requirements of the Office of the Independent Adjudicator (OIA).
+• Manage clear Complaints and Academic Appeals procedures, which adhere to the requirements of the Office of the Independent Adjudicator (OIA).

 The Students’ Union commits to:

-• Work alongside the University to define and promote a range of methods to engage, evaluate and enhance opportunities for the student voice to be raised, listened to, and responded to.
+• Work alongside the University to define and promote a range of methods to engage, evaluate and enhance opportunities for the student voice to be raised, heard and responded to.

-• Facilitate a representative system, embedded at all levels of the University to ensure student issues and ideas are raised promptly and feedback loop closed.
+• Facilitate a representative system, embedded at all levels of the University to ensure student issues and ideas, including those from Welsh medium students, are raised promptly and feedback loops are closed.

 Students commit to: